Aging and Mental Health: Collaborating on Research Priorities

 While the topic of aging is a globally recognized health research priority area, there is a major gap in aging focused mental health research.
 We need to learn more about the role and significance of age-related changes on mental health to better understand the needs of the diverse and growing population of older adults in Canada and advocate for greater investments in mental health support, care and treatment to meet these needs.

 *As significant research is already taking place across Canada on the topic of dementia, including Alzheimer’s disease, these topics are excluded from this survey

 How can you help?

-If you answered yes, we invite you to complete our short (~10-15 minutes) survey what you want to know about aging and mental health related to the topics of support, treatment and care:
+If you answered yes, we invite you to complete our short (~10-15 minutes) survey to pick your top 10 priorities related to aging and mental health from the perspective of support, care, and treatment:

 Support: information, resources and services meant to communicate to, educate, or connect people on the topic of mental health (e.g., CMHA website)